M$^2$RNN: Non-Linear RNNs with Matrix-Valued States for Scalable Language Modeling: Distributed Training and Systems Optimizations

 \subsection{Backward Algorithm}

 For the backward computation, we recompute the forward recurrence without the final query readout and cache $\bb{H}_t$ at every time step to HBM.
 The backward kernel then reads $\bb{H}_t$ at every time step from HBM to compute the gradients for the inputs.
 The backward kernel is implemented in the Triton DSL \cite{triton}, which does not expose direct programmability of shared memory.
-As a result, the kernel is heavily memory-bandwidth bound.
-We are developing an optimized implementation in CUTLASS to address this bottleneck.
+As a result, the kernel is heavily memory-bandwidth bound; an optimized CUTLASS implementation is left for future work.
 The algorithm is illustrated in Algorithm \ref{algorithm:backward}.